MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     Additional parameters that are not listed on the help screen:

-    - **ServiceLocation**: Use this parameter if you are installing the client on computers that run [Office 2010](../known-issues.md#aip-for-windows-and-office-versions-in-extended-support) and your users are not local administrators on their computers or you do not want them to be prompted.
-[More information](#more-information-about-the-servicelocation-installation-parameter)
+    - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.

+        For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter) and [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).

     - **DowngradeDotNetRequirement**: Use this parameter to bypass the requirement for Microsoft Framework .NET version 4.6.2.
 [More information](#more-information-about-the-downgradedotnetrequirement-installation-parameter)